-Staff Analysis: Section 367.0814(9), F.S., provides that the Commission may, by rule, establish standards and procedures for setting rates and charges of small utilities using criteria other than those set forth in Sections 367.081(1), (2)(a), and (3), F.S.
+Section 367.0814(9), F.S., provides that this Commission may, by rule, establish standards and procedures for setting rates and charges of small utilities using criteria other than those set forth in Sections 367.081(1), (2)(a), and (3), F.S.
 Rule 25-30.456, F.A.C., provides an alternative to a staff-assisted rate case as described in Rule 25-30.455, F.A.C.
-As an alternative, utilities with total gross annual operating revenue of less than \$275,000 per system may petition the Commission for staff assistance using alternative rate setting.
+As an alternative, utilities with total gross annual operating revenue of less than \$275,000 per system may petition this Commission for staff assistance using alternative rate setting.

-Four Lakes did not petition the Commission for alternative rate setting under the aforementioned rule, but staff believes the Commission should employ the operating ratio methodology to set wastewater rates in this case.
+Four Lakes did not petition this Commission for alternative rate setting under the aforementioned rule, but we find that this Commission shall employ the operating ratio methodology to set wastewater rates in this case.
 The operating ratio methodology is an alternative to the traditional calculation of revenue requirements.
 Under this methodology, instead of applying a return on the Utility's rate base, the revenue requirement is based on Four Lakes' O&M expenses plus a margin.
 This methodology has been applied in cases in which the traditional calculation of the revenue requirement would not provide sufficient revenue to protect against potential variances in revenues and expenses.

-By Order No. PSC-96-0357-FOF-WU, the Commission, for the first time, utilized the operating ratio methodology as an alternative means for setting rates.
+By Order No. PSC-96-0357-FOF-WU, 13 this Commission, for the first time, utilized the operating ratio methodology as an alternative means for setting rates.
 This order also established criteria to determine the use of the operating ratio methodology and a guideline margin of 10 percent of O&M expense.
-This criterion was applied again in Order No. PSC-97-0130-FOF-SU.
-Recently, the Commission approved the operating ratio methodology for setting rates in Order No. PSC-2017-0383-PAA-SU.
+This criterion was applied again in Order No. PSC-97-0130-FOF-SU.14 Recently, this Commission approved the operating ratio methodology for setting rates in Order No. PSC-2017-0383-PAA-SU.15